Make sure this part fits

 Q:

-How do you disconnect the CMP sensor electrical connector for the 2001 Chevrolet Corvette?
+How do you remove the intake manifold to access the CMP sensor for the 2005 Chevrolet Corvette?
 Posted by Customer

 A: